 The Ministry of Health, also known as Ministerio de Salud, is responsible for the oversight and regulation of the Chilean healthcare industry.
 This site contains a list of regulations, publications, and health services in efforts to promote a healthier nation and ensure access to medical care for all citizens.
 Only available in Spanish.

-The site for National Statistics Institute of Chile, also known as Instituto Nacional de Estadisticas (INE), is a collection of Chilean statistics and indices that provides helpful information for doing business in Chile.
+The site for the National Statistics Institute of Chile, also known as Instituto Nacional de Estadisticas (INE), is a collection of Chilean statistics and indices that provides helpful information for doing business in Chile.
 The website highlights the price index, employment figures, monthly indicators, regional indicators, and census data.
 Some features of the site are available only in Spanish.

 The National Television Committee, also known as Consejo Nacional de Televisión (CNTV), regulates Chilean television by ensuring the broadcasts are divulging accurate information.
 The CNTV receives and handles complaints by users, promotes the development of new technology, grants licenses to TV broadcasters, and ensures easy access to television while also featuring various publications.
 Only available in Spanish.